 3D Graphics and Animation

 The integration of various 3D graphics into mobile and web interfaces continues its steady growth in the diversity of styles.
 And designers are now more flexible to move from static images to 3D animation to make webpages or app screens even more dynamic and engaging.
-Creating this kind of graphics requires specific skills and artistic eye; it may be quite challenging and time-consuming.
+Creating this kind of graphics requires specific skills and an artistic eye; it may be quite challenging and time-consuming.
 Yet, it’s worth the effort: 3D graphics are always eye-catching and present a kind of flexible visual content.
 Depending on what you need, they may look photorealistic which is a big advantage for user interface design as the graphics of this kind may save the game when proper photo content is impossible to get or too costly.
 As well, designers have room for creative experiments and may create non-realistic images increasing the originality of UI.

 The landing page for a crypto report uses original 3D graphics and animation